h4sci/h4sci.github.io/src/content/blog/self-hosted-shiny-light/index.md

 tags: [Survey, R, Shiny, Postgres, Docker, docker-compose, Alpine]
 ---

-Important Notice: This post builds directly on our earlier tutorial [From Lab to Production: an R Shiny Survey with a Database Backend](https://h4sci.github.io/blog/self-hosted-shiny-pg/).
-Here, we keep the same functionality but **shrink the container footprint**, by using a lighter base image, which reduces our storage.
+# Lighter Docker Images for RShiny

+In our previous post, we built a simple RShiny application connected to a Postgres database inside a Docker container.
+It worked well — but the base image we used, `rocker/shiny`, is quite heavy.

+> Today we’ll take the same app and build **a much slimmer version** using an
+> Alpine-based R image instead of `rocker/shiny`.

+Alpine containers are lightweight and intentionally minimalist, so we must install more dependencies ourselves.
+But the result is a significantly **smaller**, **clearer**, and **more maintainable** image.

+Let’s look at the differences.

+---

 ## Why Care About Image Size?

-When you are just getting started, using a convenient base image like `rocker/shiny` is a great choice.
+When you're just getting started, using a convenient base image such as `rocker/shiny` is a great choice.
 It gives you:

 - **R + Shiny pre-installed**
-- **System libraries** that cover many common use cases
+- **System libraries** for many common packages
-- A quick way to get to “it runs!”
+- A quick path to “it just works”

-The trade-off is size.
-On a laptop with limited disk, a CI system pulling images frequently, or a small cloud VM, image size starts to matter:
+However, the trade-off is size.
+On a laptop with limited disk space, a CI system that pulls images frequently, or a small cloud VM, image size starts to matter:

-- **Slower pulls and pushes** across the network
+- **Slower pulls and pushes**
-- **Longer cold starts** when a new machine spins up
+- **Longer cold starts** when new machines spin up
-- **Less room** for other projects or datasets
+- **Less space** for other projects and datasets

-To make this more concrete, here are the image sizes I observed on my machine:
+Here are the image sizes on my machine:

 **Base images:**

-- `devxygmbh/r-alpine:4-3.21`: 138.3 MB
+- `devxygmbh/r-alpine:4-3.21`: **138.3 MB**
-- `rocker/shiny`: 544.9 MB
+- `rocker/shiny`: **544.9 MB**

-Once we add all required system dependencies and R packages, the final images for the survey app look roughly like this:
+**After installing all dependencies and R packages:**

-- **Base example (heavier)**: 1.68 GB
+- **Base example (rocker/shiny)**: **1.68 GB**
-- **Lightweight example (Alpine-based)**: 789 MB
+- **Lightweight example (Alpine-based)**: **789 MB**

-That’s not only a nice number to show in slides — it’s a practical improvement when you rebuild images often or run on constrained hardware.
+That's not just a nice chart for presentations — it’s a practical improvement when you rebuild frequently or run on constrained hardware.

-Amongst the benefits of using a lighter image such as `r-alpine` instead of the standard `rocker/shiny` being size related, switching to this lighter image provides the following improvements:
+Using a lighter base image such as `r-alpine` also means:

-- less dependencies to manage
+- **Only the dependencies you need**
-- isolation - know what you really need to build
-- easier to maintain due to lack of dependencies

-Take Home Exercise: check out on the docker image library [dockerhub](https://hub.docker.com/) what each of these above mentioned images really consists of. then you can get more insight why the difference in base image size is so high.
+- **Better isolation and maintainability**
+- **Smaller attack surface**

+> **Exercise:** Check [Docker Hub](https://hub.docker.com/) for these images to compare contents, and you will see the reason for the size differences.

 ## How to Measure Image Size Yourself